| Title: | Robust Estimation of the Proportion of Treatment Effect Explained by Surrogate Marker Information |

 estimator |

-options are "d","q","n" for parametric and "q","n" for nonparametric; "d" stands for the disattenuated estimator, "q" stands for the SIMEX estimator with quadratic extrapolation, "n" stands for the SIMEX estimator with a nonlinear extrapolation. |
+options are "d","q","n" for parametric and "q","n" for nonparametric; "d" stands for the disattenuated estimator, "q" stands for the SIMEX estimator with quadratic extrapolation, "n" stands for the SIMEX estimator with a nonlinear extrapolation.
+Note that the nonlinear extrapolation may have convergence issues with a small sample size; if this occurs, please consider using quadratic extrapolation instead. |

 me.variance |